mleonardo93/bloccit/README.md

 ## Bloccit: A Reddit-like social app.
 ### What I learned
 * How to create a Rails app from scratch
-* How to use RSpec
-* Red-green testing and other TDD basics
+* Red-green testing and other TDD concepts
 * Creating and customizing Rails views, including use of partials
 * Rails routing, including nested routes and resources
 * Using helper methods that compile to HTML like link_to and form_for